-- The installation process requires the following minimum space requirements: - /opt 2 GB - /var 2 GB - /etc 2 GB - The installation process requires a supported and configured version of the following Identity Manager components: - Identity applications, including the User Application driver (applicable only for Advanced Edition) - Sentinel Log Management for IGA installed on a separate Linux computer. - The installation process modifies JAVA_OPTs or CATALINA_OPTS entries for JRE mapping in the setenv.sh file for Tomcat. - Do not install Identity Reporting on a server in a clustered environment. - To run reports against an Oracle database, you must ensure that you have copied the ojdbc8.jar.
-For more information, see "Running Reports on an Oracle Database" on page 113. - Assign the Report Administrator role to any users that you want to access reporting functionality - Ensure that all servers in your Identity Manager environment are set to the same time.
+- The installation process requires the following minimum space requirements:

+- /opt 2 GB

+- /var 2 GB

+- /etc 2 GB

+- The installation process requires a supported and configured version of the following Identity Manager components: - Identity applications, including the User Application driver (applicable only for Advanced Edition) - Sentinel Log Management installed on a separate Linux computer. - The installation process modifies JAVA_OPTs or CATALINA_OPTS entries for JRE mapping in the setenv.sh file for Tomcat. - Do not install Identity Reporting on a server in a clustered environment. - If you are connecting to a remote database, ensure that you create the database before installing Identity Reporting.
+For information on connecting to the remote PostgreSQL database, see "Connecting to a Remote PostgreSQL Database" on page 146. - To run reports against an Oracle database, you must ensure that you have copied the ojdbc8.jar.
+For more information, see "Running Reports on an Oracle Database" on page 142. - Assign the Report Administrator role to any users that you want to access reporting functionality - Ensure that all servers in your Identity Manager environment are set to the same time.
 If you do not synchronize the time on your servers, some reports might be empty when executed.
 For example, this issue can affect data related to new users when the servers hosting the Identity Manager engine and the warehouse have different time stamps.
-If you create and then modify a user, the reports are populated with data.
+If you create and then modify a user, the reports are populated with data. - To configure Reporting, you must specify the hostname in lowercase.
+Identity Reporting 6.6.0 and its later versions no longer allows IP address to configure Reporting. - If you are using a supported version of Remote PostgreSQL, Oracle, or Microsoft SQL Server databases, you must configure the database instance for Identity Reporting (idmrptdb) to work correctly.
+Ensure that you configure the database instances on the same server.